Wednesday, February 27, 2019

 Inside the white house in the valley

-The artist awakens from her dreams
+The artist awakens from her dream

-Sips cold coffee and then prepares her palette
+Sips cold coffee and prepares her palette

 A dream of Nature’s First Green